Goods In Transit Insurance

-The most expensive area for your goods in transit insurance is West London, followed by east London, the central west London, fourth and fifth areas are Central East London and North London.
+The most expensive area for your goods in transit insurance is West London, followed by East London, central west London, and the fourth and fifth areas are Central East London and North London.
 While the cheapest areas would be, Galashiels in Scotland and Exeter coming in the second position.

-NOTE: ensure you discuss extensively with your insurer on what is covered and what is not covered before you pay a premium.
+NOTE: Ensure you discuss extensively with your insurer what is covered and what is not covered before you pay a premium.

 Value of consignment

-Discounts are available for security measures such as vehicle fitted with trackers or immobilisers.
+Discounts are available for security measures such as vehicles fitted with trackers or immobilisers.